Zuikyo/ZIKRouter/Documentation/English/ModuleAdapter.md

 ```
 </details>

 For simple objc classes, you can use NSProxy to create a proxy.
-For those complex classes such as UIViewController in UIKit, you can subclass the UIViewController, and override methods to adapte interface.
+For those complex classes such as UIViewController in UIKit, you can subclass the UIViewController, and override methods to adapt interface.

 You don't have to always separate `requiredProtocol` and `providedProtocol`.
 It's ok to use the same protocol in module and it's user.
 Change it only when you need it.